 If lack of structured processes is one of your biggest challenges, here’s the good news: the right tools make it easy to set up and optimize workflows in your team.

-When you use software for your ecommerce project management, some things happen on their own.
+When you use tools for your ecommerce project management or other software for marketers, some things happen on their own.
 A given app can complete tasks that you’d have to otherwise do manually.

 From reminders to auto-recurring tasks to report generation, some chores complete themselves without your interference.

 And when something happens on its own, it’s so much easier to keep it as an element in your workflow, isn’t it?